JordanGreen530/Wedding-Website/faqs.md

     <div class="accordion" style="margin-top:1rem">
       <div class="ac-item sr">
         <button class="ac-header" aria-expanded="false">What’s the dress code?</button>
         <div class="ac-body">We are requesting a semi-formal dress code.
-Pastel colors encouraged.</div>
+We do recommend bringing some dancing shoes for later in the evening.</div>
       </div>
       <div class="ac-item sr">
         <button class="ac-header" aria-expanded="false">Will the ceremony be outdoors?</button>